Category

 What Is the All-Hazards Approach?

-The all-hazards approach is a comprehensive emergency preparedness framework that considers the full scope of emergencies or disasters when planning for response capacities and risk mitigation efforts.
+When planning for response capacities and risk mitigation efforts, the all-hazards approach is a comprehensive emergency preparedness framework considering the full scope of emergencies or disasters.
 This means you are prepared for “all hazards” your business might face.

-The all-hazards approach leads to a better overall emergency preparedness program than if you focus on just the most common or impactful critical events.
-You’ll have a more resilient business that can withstand disasters of all kinds.
+The all-hazards approach leads to a better overall emergency preparedness program than focusing on just the most common or impactful critical events.
+Your business will be more resilient and able to withstand disasters of all kinds.

 Pros and Cons of the All-Hazards Approach to Emergency Management